2022-23 IUPLR/UIC Mellon Fellows

 M. Roxana Loza is from Mexico City and came to the U.S. (documented) when she was eleven years old, the same age as Gaby, one of the characters in the middle grade books she analyzes in her dissertation “Shelter(ed) Childhoods: Mental Health and Immigration in Latinx Children’s and Young Adult Literature.”
 A doctoral candidate at the University of Texas at Austin, Roxana’s dissertation project connects fictional narratives of immigration with contemporary immigration policies and builds upon scholarship from disability studies, mad studies, and trauma studies.
 She earned her M.A. in Children’s Literature from Kansas State University and her B.A. in English, French, and Psychology from Rice University.
 She has loved books since arriving in the U.S. because they were easier to understand than English-speaking peers and has taught public school Spanish Kindergarten.

-Roxana Loza’s mentor was Dr. Cristina Rhodes at Shippensburg University.
+Roxana Loza’s mentor: Dr. Cristina Rhodes at Shippensburg University.

 Arón Montenegro Heading link